TrainWeb.org Facebook Page

 Map: DC 16 D 1 Topographic Maps

 Diesel engines like this MARC Motive Power MP36PH-3C unit can depart Union Station and follow any of three commuter routes, the Brunswick, Camden, or Penn Line.
-Only the Penn Line is equipped with electric catenary.
+That is expected to change for the Penn Line when Baltimore's Frederick Douglass tunnel opens and bans the diesels.

 Dwarves By The Dozen